jonnonz1/nz-statute-book/acts/public/2009/anti-money-laundering-and-countering-financing-of-terrorism-act-2009.md

     (iii) providing feedback on reporting entities' compliance with obligations under this Act and regulations; and (iv) undertaking any other activities necessary for assisting reporting entities to understand their obligations under this Act and regulations, including how best to achieve compliance with those obligations; and
   (d) co-operate and share information in accordance with sections 46, 48, and 137 to 140 by communicating or making arrangements to communicate information obtained by the AML/CFT supervisor in the performance of its functions and the exercise of its powers under this Act; and
-  (e) in accordance with this Act and any other enactment, initiate and act on requests from any overseas counterparts; and (f) approve the formation of, and addition of members to, designated business groups.
+  (e) in accordance with this Act and any other enactment, initiate and act on requests from any overseas counterparts, including (but not limited to) conducting inquiries in accordance with this Act on behalf of any overseas counterparts; and
+  (f) approve the formation of, and addition of members to, designated business groups; and (g) recover costs and penalties awarded in proceedings taken under this Act.
 (3) An AML/CFT supervisor may only use the powers conferred on it under this Act and regulations for the purposes of this Act.
 (4) Nothing in this section requires any person to disclose any privileged communication.